China: Coronavirus death toll spikes | DW | 04.02.2020

 China's National Health Commission reported Tuesday that the nationwide total of coronavirus infections had reached 20,438, with 3,235 new cases confirmed.

 Additionally, health officials said 2,345 of the new infections were in Hubei, bringing the total in the hard-hit province to 13,522.
-Hubei's death toll also rose to 414, with a further 64 fatalities reported.
+Hubei's death toll also rose to 414, with a further 64 fatalities reported in the province that has been in lockdown since the outbreak.

+China's nationwide death toll stands at 425 as the country's top leadership confessed to "shortcomings and difficulties" in its response to the virus.
+Meanwhile, state media said a new hospital had been built at breakneck speed and had already started receiving patients in the epicenter of the crisis.

 WHO raise alarm